aashna306/ZindagiGo/README.md

    - Ensure Firebase Auth is enabled and google-services.json is correctly placed in android/app/.
 2. Backend Connection Issues
    - Verify that MongoDB is running and that your backend is connected.
-   - Double-check the IPv4 address configuration in the UserInfoPage and ChatPage.
+   - Double-check the IPv4 address configuration in the UserInfoPage medical records page and ChatPage.
 3. Notifications Not Working
    - Enable notifications in Firebase and check that the app has notification permissions.
 4. Location Sharing Not Working